hernantz/blog/content/one-configpy-to-config-all.md

     run()
 ```

-Then, the program can be notified about new config by using `kill -1` or:
+Then, the program can be notified about new config by using `kill -1` or, with
+systemd:

 ```sh
 $ sudo systemctl reload application.service